Joyan11/RabonaKick/README.md

 # RabonaKick

-RabonaKick is an Ecommerce platform for Football jerseys.
+RabonaKick is an eCommerce platform for Football jerseys.
 The project is built using Reactjs as the main framework for the front end with the help of react useReducer + contextAPI for glbal state management.
 User Authentication done with the help of jwt tokens.
 User can perform CRUD operations on Cart & Wishlist.

 Live demo: [RabonaKick](https://rabonakick.netlify.app/).